NeverSinkDev/NeverSink-Filter/README.md

 ## **PICKING A STRICTNESS:**

 The strictness defines what items are shown or hidden.
 A higher strictness means less items will be shown.
 I recommend using the **SEMI-STRICT** version if you're just starting.
-The hidden items are always the the cheapest layer.
+The hidden items are always the cheapest layer.
 You don't have to worry about expensive drops, these are always shown.

 Path of Exile is a game, where speed matters a lot.
 Every time you pick up an item - you slow down.
 You also need to potentially identify, sort, sell and manage the item.
 As your character becomes more and more optimized, it's a much better strategy to focus on clearing fast and only pick up the best items.
 This way you get more experience, less stash-sorting and more chances for big drops!